FAQ#

 Recording#

-LTTng session doesn't start after ros2 caret record
+LTTng session doesn't start after ros2 caret record#

 - Check detailed status for recording sequence by adding

-)- You will see
+-verboseoption (e.g.ros2 caret record -v)- You will see

-is the number of total processes to be started recording
+N/M process started recording, whereNis the number of processes which have been started recording andMis the number of total processes to be started recording

 - You will see